khpcoding/Kubernetes-In-Action/MetalLB/Readme.md

-# 🚀 MetalLB: Load Balancer for Kubernetes
+# 🚀 Deploying Nginx with MetalLB in Kubernetes

 ## 📌 Overview
 [MetalLB](https://metallb.universe.tf/) is a load-balancer implementation for bare metal Kubernetes clusters.
-It allows services to have externally accessible IPs, similar to cloud provider LoadBalancer services.

-### ✅ **Why Use MetalLB?**
-- Provides **LoadBalancer-type services** in on-premise or bare metal Kubernetes clusters.
-- Supports **Layer 2 (ARP/NDP) and BGP (Border Gateway Protocol) modes**.
-- Lightweight and easy to deploy.
-- Works seamlessly with Kubernetes networking.
+This guide provides a simple walkthrough to deploy an Nginx service with MetalLB as the LoadBalancer.

 ---